Below you will find a list of questions that we are often asked along with the answers.

 Lace Bugs are a spiny insect that loves to nest in ornamentals and Azaleas.
 Dormant Oil sprayed in the the winter months can help to detour this insect, however, once they are present it usually requires several applications of a Professional Grade Insecticide to get rid of them.

 Grubs are the immature (larval) stage of beetles.
 The beetles lay their eggs 1 to 2 inches deep in the soil and the eggs hatch in 2 to 4 weeks.
 The young grubs begin feeding on grass roots immediately.
 They grow to full size within 3 to 4 weeks.
-This is their most daming time to the turf.
+This is their most damaging time to the turf.
 The grubs move deep in the soil for hibernation just before winter arrives.
 They come back to the root zone and start eating again in the spring.
 Easy to see signs:

 1. The turf rolls back like carpet.
 This is because there are no roots left to anchor the turf.
 For this reason, there is no way for the turf to extract water.
 The turf will yellow and die quickly.